Marcia Hafif: Life and career

 Hafif was born on August 15, 1929, in Pomona, California.
 After graduating from Pomona College in 1951, Hafif married and worked as a third-grade teacher.
 In the late 50s, she divorced her husband and began doing graduate work in Italian Renaissance and Far Eastern Art at Claremont Graduate School.
 In the summer of 1960, Hafif took a class with Richards Ruben, through whom she met Walter Hopps and various artists showing at Ferus Gallery in Los Angeles.

 In 1961 Hafif traveled to Italy, planning to spend a year in Florence.
 Passing through Rome, Hafif was drawn to the atmosphere of the city, remaining there for almost eight years.

-Returning to California in 1969, Hafif entered the first MFA class at the University of California at Irvine.
+Returning to California in 1969, Hafif entered the first MFA class at the University of California, Irvine.
 She temporarily left painting to experiment in photography, film, sound, text, and installation.
 In 1970 Hafif began working on Notes on Bob and Nancy (1970-1977), an hour-long film featuring fellow UCI graduate students Nancy Buchanan and Robert Walker.
 Hafif's MFA thesis exhibition, U.C.I.
 Gallery, Irvine, CA 1971 (1971) featured 12 black and white photographs that depicted details of the gallery space in which they were displayed.
 This exhibition revealed an interest in "doing something that refers back to itself."